ANHD-NYC-CODE/anhd-council-backend/README.md

 1. Clone repo
 2. Get `.env` file from dev.
-3. Run build script `sh build.prod.sh` or `sh build.dev.sh` depending on your environment
+3. Run build script `sh build.prod.sh` or `sh build.dev.sh` depending on your environment (only need to run this once at startup)
 4. (first time startup) Shell into app container `docker exec -i -t app /bin/bash` and

 - create super user `python manage.py createsuperuser` (NOTE: check your email because the app will auto-generate a password despite you creating one in the wizard)